 - A Red Costs Light indicates costs are over budget.

 - A Green Costs Light indicates costs are in budget.

 - A Gray Costs Light indicates no budget has been defined.

-- A Gray Benefit Light indicates no target benefit has been defined for the associated period.
-Gray benefit lights will only be displayed if a target benefit has been entered for at least one period.
+- A Gray Benefit Light indicates no benefit target has been defined for the associated period.
+Gray benefit lights will only be displayed if a benefit target has been entered for at least one period.